approvals/ApprovalTests.cpp/doc/UsingDoctest.md

 ## Limitations

-### Doctest Version 2.4 and above
+### Doctest Version 2.3.4 and above

-There are no limitations when using doctest version 2.4 and above.
-There is a [beta available](https://github.com/onqtam/doctest/blob/dev/doctest/doctest.h).
+There are no limitations when using doctest version 2.3.4 and above.

 ### Doctest Versions 2.3.3 and below